 Needless to say, business cases should start with the highest value ones first, addressing nice-to-haves as appropriate.

-REQ.26.6.2 OpenFMB Use Case Approach
+RMQ.26.6.2 OpenFMB Use Case Approach

-REQ.26.6.2.1 OpenFMB Use Case Actor and Activity Approach
+RMQ.26.6.2.1 OpenFMB Use Case Actor and Activity Approach

 In the Use Case approach, field messaging functionalities and requirements are captured along with the relevant Actors.
 Actors are categorized into four groups: System/Application, Device, Organization, and Human.